Kansas City vs Minneapolis

 Which city has higher STR taxes — Kansas City or Minneapolis?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Minneapolis charges 6.875% state sales tax + up to 3% Minneapolis entertainment tax (~10% combined).
-Compare the full breakdown in the table above.
+Notably, Minneapolis benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?